scrapy/scrapy/docs/faq.rst

 Alternatively, you can use the ``scrapy.utils.decorators.subscriptable_dataclass`` decorator, which adds the appropriate methods in order to make ``dataclass`` objects capable of being accessed like dictionaries.
-This decorator is also useful when working with third-party components which deal with items (such as pipelines, middlewares, signal handlers, etc) and haven't been yet adapted to support dataclass-based items.
+This decorator is also useful when working with third-party components which deal with items and haven't been yet adapted to support dataclass-based items.

 .. invisible-code-block: python